aingelmo/aingelmo.github.io/_posts/2021-11-01-ab-testing-part2.md

 - data analysis
 - A/B test
 - probability
-- statsmodel
+- statsmodels

 ---

 ## Introduction

 In the [last post](https://aingelmo.github.io/blog/ab-testing-part1){:target="_blank"}, we tried to perform an A/B test for a website in order to deploy a new website or not.
 However, all the calculations were done in a 'manual' way.
-Python offers us the possibility to use buil-ins to achive similar results.
+Python offers us the possibility to use built-ins to achieve similar results.
 This built-ins are easier to code.

 ## Calculations